aegrey/skele-api/README.md

 ---

-Skele-API is a base API skeleton to help with a quickstart of an API.
-It uses the SLIM framework.
+<sup>Skele-API is a base API skeleton to help with a quickstart of an API.
+It uses the SLIM framework.</sup>

-Copyright (C) 2015  Ann Eliese Grey
+<sup>Copyright (C) 2015  Ann Eliese Grey</sup>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+<sup>This program is free software; you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.</sup>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details in the "LICENSE" file in this repository.
+<sup>This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details in the "LICENSE" file in this repository.</sup>

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+<sup>You should have received a copy of the GNU General Public License along
+with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.</sup>